gamefreedomgit/Maelstrom/README.md

 **How it should work:**

 Please explain how should it work.
-Describe the expected behavior and back it with evidence, such as YouTube video / screenshot / comments from relevant date (when WotLK was on retail)
+Describe the expected behavior and back it with evidence, such as YouTube video / screenshot / comments from relevant date (when WotLK was live on retail).

 # When are you going to fix it?